About Youth & Policy

 Youth & Policy offers a critical space for the discussion of youth policy and youth work theory and practice.

-As well as producing the journal, we also organise related conferences, undertake research, and publish books and reports.
-Regular activities include the ‘History of Community and Youth Work’ and the ‘Thinking Seriously’ conferences.
+As well as producing the journal, we also organise related research activities and events.
+Historical activities have included the ‘History of Community and Youth Work’ and the ‘Thinking Seriously’ conferences.

 The Youth & Policy editorial group works in partnership with a range of local and national voluntary and statutory organisations who have complementary purposes.
 These have included UK Youth, YMCA, Muslim Youth Council and Durham University.